kadhirash/kadhirash/README.md

 ## Blurb about me
 - 🔭 I’m currently working on doing [leetcode](https://github.com/kadhirash/leetcode) problems to better myself for the upcoming technical interviews.
-- 🌱 I’m currently learning Deno and React and plan to build applications with it.
+- 🌱 I’m currently learning Deno and React and plan to build applications with it, stay tuned!
 - 💬 Ask me about my undergraduate research, personal projects, or if you just want someone to chat with!